drunomics/amazon-product-widget/README.md

 Provides a field widget to render amazon products given ASINs.

-**Caching layers**
+The product data will be fetched from Amazon using the [Product Advertising API](https://docs.aws.amazon.com/AWSECommerceService/latest/DG/Welcome.html).

-Product data fetched directly from the Amazon API will be cached for a random amount between one and two days.
-This prevents product data being fetched constantly or reaching amazons throttle limits.
+Once the data is fetched it will be cached locally to stay withins Amazons request limit.

-On top of that the widget will be loaded via Ajax, and the cache expiration of the rendered response can be configured via the setting `render_max_age` which defaults to one hour.
-The purpose of this is, that this way an article can be cached indefinitely but the amazon products will be updated regularly.
+On top of that the widget itself will be loaded via Ajax which will be cached in the response.
+This way an article or page can be cached indefinitely but the amazon products will be updated regularly disregarding the sites overall caching strategy.

 ## Table of content